Rashed-alothman/Snatch/README.md

 # Universal Downloader

+## Overview

-A powerful and user-friendly tool to download videos and audio from various platforms including YouTube, Vimeo, Twitter, TikTok, Instagram, Twitch, and more!
+Universal Downloader is a cross-platform tool that helps you download and convert both videos and audio from multiple sites, such as YouTube, Vimeo, Twitter, TikTok, Instagram, Twitch, and more.
+It supports features like concurrent downloads, high-quality audio extraction, and flexible output formats to streamline your media workflow.

 ## Features